abstiles/deluminate/README.md

 Invert the brightness of the web without changing the colors!
 Useful as a night mode to darken most bright web sites (like Google), or just for making the web soothing black instead of glaring white.
-Similar to the "High Contrast" extension by Google, but tries not to ruin images by blowing out the contrast or changing the colors.
-It also offers a low-contrast mode and three strategies for dealing with images, configurable on a per-domain basis!
+Tries not to ruin images by blowing out the contrast or changing the colors.
+It also offers a low-contrast mode and three strategies for dealing with images, configurable on a per-site basis!

 ### Invert Everything ###
 In this mode, the luminance is inverted on everything, including all images.